share-extras/twitter-dashlets/README.md

 ![Twiter Search Dashlet](screenshots/twitter-search-dashlet.png)

-Last but not least, the *Twitter Timeline dashlet* allows you to connect to Twitter as an authenticated user and view your own Home timeline, mentions, favorites and direct messages.
+Last but not least, the *Twitter Timeline dashlet* allows you to view your own Home timeline, mentions, favorites and direct messages.

 ![Twitter Timeline Dashlet](screenshots/twitter-timeline.png)